fotomash/ncOS_v21.7/README.md

 ## Running Tests

-Install the project dependencies before executing the test suite.
-The tests rely on `pandas`, `numpy` and all other packages listed in `requirements.txt`:
+Before executing any tests you **must** install the runtime dependencies listed in `requirements.txt`.
+Many of the tests depend on packages such as `pandas` and `numpy` and will fail if they are missing.

 ```bash
 pip install -r requirements.txt
 python -m spacy download en_core_web_sm
 ```

-For additional test utilities install the development requirements as well:
+For additional utilities (like coverage tools) install the development requirements as well.
+You can do this manually or run `make setup-dev` if `make` is available:

 ```bash
 pip install -r requirements-dev.txt